populationgenomics/team-docs/hail_batch_dev.md

 1. [Verify in a browser](https://batch.hail.populationgenomics.org.au/) that the expiration date for the certificate has been extended.

-1. Don't forget to shut down the [`hail-setup` VM](https://console.cloud.google.com/compute/instancesDetail/zones/australia-southeast1-b/instances/hail-setup?project=hail-295901).
+1. Don't forget to stop the [`hail-setup` VM](https://console.cloud.google.com/compute/instancesDetail/zones/australia-southeast1-b/instances/hail-setup?project=hail-295901).
 Please don't delete it!